jakobtorben/GPU-LBMsim/README.md

 ## Validation

 Since streaming, boundary conditions and collisions are combined into a single function/kernel for performance reasons, unittests are not possible.
 Instead, the implementation is validated against a numerical solution in literature [5].
 The plot below shows a good agreement to literature for all the three models considered.
-The validation process is automated in the script `velocity_validation.sh`, which runs the simulation for all three models and generates a plot with quoted errors in the scripts folder.
+The validation process is automated in the script `velocity_validation.sh`, which runs the simulation for all three models and generates a velocity plot with quoted errors in the scripts folder.
 On the GPU, this takes approximately 1 minute.

 ### Lid-driven cavity flow